rahmansial477/Custodia-Info/README.md

 ## Disclaimer

 Custodia is an independent project built on GIWA Sepolia testnet as part of ongoing ecosystem development.
-It is not an official GIWA product and is not affiliated with, endorsed by, or sponsored by Upbit or Dunamu.
+It is not an official GIWA product and is not affiliated with, endorsed by, or sponsored by Upbit or Dunamu

 ---